jvican/xmlrpc/README.md

 ```

 # Issues
-At this moment, the only element that is not available to use directly is an Array of arbitrary types.
-In case this is needed, it's better to use a case class if possible.
+At this moment, it's not possible to serialize and deserialize __Seq[Any]__.
+For example, you cannot serialize `List("a", 1)`.
+In case you need this, it's better to use case classes if the appearances of these types are cyclic, e.g. `List("a", 1, "a", 1)`.
+When I have more time, I would include this functionality in the library.